Bull Harbour

-Bull Harbour is a settlement in British Columbia.
+Bull Harbour is a settlement in British Columbia, Canada.

-Bull Harbour is a settlement on Hope Island, British Columbia, Canada, with an estimated population of 2-20 people.
+Bull Harbour is a settlement on Hope Island, just north of northern Vancouver Island across Goletas Channel.
+It has an estimated population of 2-20 people.

 The name Bull Harbour has been in use since at least 1841.
 The name likely comes from the large and fierce sea lions that frequent the area.